Calvatia craniiformis: Uses

 Calvatia craniiformis is edible when the gleba is firm and white, unlike the pictured specimen.

 Calvatia craniiformis is an edible species.
 Young puffballs with a firm, white gleba have a mild odor and pleasant taste.
 Early 20th-century mycologist Charles McIlvaine noted over a century ago that "the slightest change to yellow makes it bitter."
 Versatile in cooking, the puffball absorbs flavors well.

 In the United States, the Ojibwe used the powdery gleba as a hemostatic agent to staunch the flow of nosebleeds: the spore powder was inhaled through the nostrils.
 It is now known that this practice can lead to the pulmonary disease lycoperdonosis, which causes symptoms similar to pneumonia.
 It is also used as a hemostatic agent in Chinese and Japanese folk medicines.

-Habitat and distribution
+Distribution and ecology

-Although Calvatia craniiformis is generally considered a saprobic species, in controlled laboratory conditions, an ectomycorrhizae between the fungus and American sweetgum (Liquidambar styraciflua) was reported in a 1966 publication.
-A Chinese study showed that C. craniifromis would readily form mycorrhiza with poplar seedlings on unsterilized, but not on sterilized soil.
-Later research was unable to establish any similar association between C. craniiformis and Pinus ponderosa.
-Brain puffballs grow singly or in groups in fields and open woods, hardwood forests, and wet areas.
 In Asia, it has been recorded from China, India, Indonesia, Japan, Malaysia, and South Korea.
 The brain puffball has been recorded from Australia.
 In North America, its range includes the eastern and southern United States, and Mexico.
 In Michigan, it is one of the few macrofungi found regularly in black locust plantations.

+Brain puffballs grow singly or in groups in fields and open woods, hardwood forests, and wet areas.
+Although Calvatia craniiformis is generally considered a saprobic species, in controlled laboratory conditions, an ectomycorrhizae between the fungus and American sweetgum (Liquidambar styraciflua) was reported in a 1966 publication.
+A Chinese study showed that C. craniifromis would readily form mycorrhiza with poplar seedlings on unsterilized, but not on sterilized soil.
+Later research was unable to establish any similar association between C. craniiformis and Pinus ponderosa.

-Fruit bodies serve as a food source for several species of flies.
+Fruit bodies serve as a food source for several species of flies, and have been recorded as occasional food of the pleasing fungus beetle Tritoma unicolor.